 - Rubber, leather and textiles

 - Sporting equipment such as worn out balls, tennis rackets, shoes and old jerseys

 Just by adopting one new sustainable idea in your priority list, you can end up making a lasting environmental impact.
 Arguably, there is no better time for you and your entire household to start adopting eco-friendly habits than during back to school.

 It is no surprise that waste is generated from daily school activities.
 Therefore, it is prudent that sustainable measures be put in place to manage the garbage for a cleaner environment.
 After all, our schools are places where the next generation of thinkers, consumers, and leaders are nurtured.

 Rubbish can indeed present a menace to institutions of learning.
 Minimising the amount of rubbish can play a significant role in maintaining a clean and safe environment for kids to learn and develop into responsible members of society.

 Are you wondering how schools in Australia can considerably reduce their waste?
 If so, then the following information will be invaluable to you.
 Firstly, most Australian children are already reusing and recycling items back home.
 Similarly, this young generation can also apply the same proactive and creative approach and use the same recycling techniques at school.

-If you are a student, teacher or an environmentalist, here are some of the top tips that you can use in your school to reduce waste:
+If you are a student, teacher or an environmentalist, here are 15 tips that you can use in your school to reduce waste: